jgthms/bulma/README.md

 There is **no** JavaScript included.
 People generally want to use their own JS implementation (and usually already have one).
 Bulma can be considered "environment agnostic": it's just the style layer on top of the logic.

+## Roadmap

+Bulma keeps track of the upcoming fixes and features on Trello: [Bulma roadmap](https://trello.com/b/5Lzqejo3/bulma-roadmap)

+It's more a tasklist than a roadmap, but it will give you an overview of where things are going!

 ## Documentation website

 This repository is **only** for the Bulma source files.